Archive of Weekly Update Emails #

 - Explain how current flows through the pins on a barrel jack

-- Start to make sense of voltage, current, resistance, and power, as they relate to a simple LED circuit and to a voltage regulator circuit
+- Start to make sense of voltage, current, resistance, and power, as they relate to a simple LED circuit

 Resources for your learning for Week 1: